Jameson Investigator Award

 For research related to Indigenous health issues

 The Jameson Investigator Award for research related to Indigenous health issues is presented to the best oral research presentation made at the Queensland Regional Committee research presentation evening.
-Presentations are able to be made in person or via video conference.
+Presentations can be made in person or via video conference.

 The Award is made possible by a generous bequest from Mrs Elsie Jameson.